Candice-Leigh-King/moving-moran/_posts/2021-10-10-waipio-valley-to-waimanu-valley.md

       didn't need to pay.&nbsp;</p>
   - section-type: blog-fixed
     blog-fixed_image: /blog-images/image00003.jpeg
+  - _section-type: blog-text
+    text-html: >-
+      <p>To start the Muliwai Trail hike you will go down the paved road for 3
+      miles into Waipio valley.&nbsp; Here you will cross over your first river crossing and continue on to the trail through the woods to the other cliff side.&nbsp; Once you reach the other side you will immediately start your 3500 ft climb over 1 mile to the top.&nbsp; This climb isn&rsquo;t so bad because it is well maintained, but it is a very tight, steep path.&nbsp;
+      Stop about halfway up at the turn in the switch back for a stunning view of Waipio Valley.
+Don&rsquo;t get too close to the edge, but enjoy the views here and take some pictures!
+This is the most you&rsquo;ll be seeing of the coast for the next few hours.
+I was hoping that once you make it up the cliff it would flatten out and the hardest part would be over.&nbsp;
+      Unfortunately, this is not really the case as you will be going up and down valleys and over small waterfall crossings for miles.&nbsp; Be extra cautious when crossing streams or waterfalls as these are all areas where flash floods can happen at any moment.</p>
   - section-type: blog-text
     text-html: >-
       <p>If there&rsquo;s anything you take from this post it's to bring hiking